mdl95r/bshift/content/blog/chapter-2-insecurity-april-article.en.md

     img: /img/uploads/insecurity-fab.jpg
     alt: "Insecurity - Black Mesa: Blue Shift"
   - type: textBlock
-    text: '"We would like to note that in the process of making this chapter we found some inconsistencies in location of some places that conflict with the Black Mesa locations.
+    text: "We would like to note that in the process of making this chapter we found some inconsistencies in location of some places that conflict with the Black Mesa locations.
 In order to fix it, we will try adding some small extentions.
 Because of that, we would like to hear your opinion on such actions.
-You can see a screenshot of one of those new places there:"'
+You can see a screenshot of one of those new places there:"
   - type: imageBlock
     img: /img/uploads/insecurity-ex-cyvo1.jpg
     alt: "Insecurity Extension - Black Mesa: Blue Shift"